 Anderson is well known for his work in the music documentary genre.
 Over the past decade, he shot the feature-length Born in Chicago, about the history of Chicago Blues, and Sam Lay in Bluesland, about legendary Chicago blues drummer Sam Lay.

 After being selected as a “Critic’s Pick” by the New York Times, Horn from the Heart enjoyed a weeklong, sold-out run at Tribeca’s Roxy Cinema.
-Upon finishing its current West Coast run, the film will come to the Gene Siskel Film Center for a November 9 Chicago premiere, followed by a week of screenings.
+Upon completing its current West Coast schedule, the film will come to the Gene Siskel Film Center for a November 9 Chicago premiere, followed by a week of screenings.